JitenRaj/java-notes/docs/oops-concepts/classes-objects/classes-objects.md

 ### Using Constructors

-Constructors initialize the newly created object's state.
+Constructors are special methods used to initialize a newly created object's state.
+They have the same name as the class and no return type.

+#### Default vs Parameterized Constructors

+1. **Default Constructor:** If you don't define any constructor, Java inserts a default one that sets values to null/0.
+2. **Parameterized Constructor:** Allows you to initialize an object with specific values.

 In the `Person` class, we can define a constructor to set the name and age:

 ```java
 public class Person {